Computer and Network Usage

 Organizational Communication Guidelines

-According to the Guiding Principles for Information Services at Dordt College, "it is through communication that we share information and thereby work to fulfill the central task of Dordt College in training kingdom citizens.
+According to the Guiding Principles for Information Services at Dordt College, "it is through communication that we share information and thereby work to fulfill the central task of Dordt University in training kingdom citizens.
 This task presupposes coherence and interrelatedness and is thus communal, as opposed to individual, in nature.
 At the core of communication is the norm of honesty, which is characterized by justice and caring."

 - Campus Mail